birdandthebees/Bar-Chart-using-D3/README.md

 # A Bar-Chart-using-D3

-You can find this Bar Chat project live at:
+You can find this Bar Chart project live at:

 https://birdandthebees.github.io/Bar-Chart-using-D3/